lyngon/redgrease/docs/source/help.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A: Yes

-RedGrease is licensed under the MIT license, which is a very permissive licence and allows for commercial use.
-Note however that while Open Source Redis is licensed under the `3-Clause-BSD <https://opensource.org/licenses/BSD-3-Clause> licence`_, which is similarly permissive.
-The RedisGears module is however licensed under a custom `Redis Source Available License (RSAL) <https://redislabs.com/wp-content/uploads/2019/09/redis-source-available-license.pdf>`_, which limits usage to "non-database products".
+RedGrease is licensed under the `MIT <https://mit-license.org/>`_ license, which is a very permissive licence and allows for commercial use.
+The same goes for Open Source Redis, which is licensed under the `3-Clause-BSD <https://opensource.org/licenses/BSD-3-Clause>`_ licence, and is similarly permissive.
+However, the RedisGears module is licensed under a custom `Redis Source Available License (RSAL) <https://redislabs.com/wp-content/uploads/2019/09/redis-source-available-license.pdf>`_, which limits usage to "non-database products".

 .. _faq_elasticache:

-Q: Can I run Redis Gears / RedgGrease on AWS ElastiCache?
+Q: Can I run Redis Gears / RedGrease on AWS ElastiCache?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A: No